 Professor Grunstein said "active monitoring of sleepiness and screening for sleep disorders should be encouraged so the condition can be treated, allowing people to work safely and effectively.

 "Also, in the case of Judge Dodd, his driver’s licence was cancelled despite a public statement by the Chief Judge of the District Court stating that he had been diagnosed with sleep apnea and successfully treated for it.

-"The ramifications of this decision are major as the NSW Roads and Traffic Authority has set a dangerous precedent for managing and licensing people with sleep disorders."
+"The ramifications of this decision are major as the NSW Roads and Traffic Authority has set a dangerous precedent for managing and licencing people with sleep disorders".